 2. Let cool completely, then strain the syrup; discard the jalapeño.

 3. In a large pitcher, combine the jalapeño syrup to taste, pineapple juice and sake and stir well.

 Note: Add the sake to the pineapple juice to taste.
 Then, add the jalapeño simple syrup to taste to be sure it’s a comfortable level of spice/heat.
 I did not add all of the sake or all of the jalapeño simple syrup.

 4. Refrigerate until well chilled, about 1 hour or overnight.

 5. Serve over ice in tumblers, garnished with fresh mint leaves and additional sliced jalapeño, if desired.

 All images © Regan Baroni 2016.

 Disclosure: This post was a collaboration with Old World Kitchen and they gifted me the scoops for this post.
 As always, all opinions are my own.
-Thank you for supporting the brands that keep Up Close & Tasty cooking.
+Thank you to my readers for supporting the brands that keep Up Close & Tasty cooking and shooting.